crate/crate/docs/general/ddl/data-types.rst

     time-only:    HH[[:][mm[:]ss]]
     fraction:     '.' digit+
     offset:       {+ | -} time-only | geo-region
-    geo-region:   As defined for ISO8601_.
+    geo-region:   As defined for `ISO 8601 time zone designators`_.

 Where `time-only` can contain optional seconds, or optional minutes and seconds,